larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

   * `!settings autoMaxTime <seconds>`
 Maximum amount of time a level can run for in auto mode before it advances to the next
 Default: 900
+  * `!settings autoSkipOffline <true/false>`
+Whether or not levels that are not official levels and are not workshop levels should be skipped over in auto mode
+Default: True
 * `!autospec` Settings
   * `!settings autoSpecReturnToLobby <true/false>`
-Whether or not to return to the lobby if eveyone leaves while auto-spectate is running.
+Whether or not to return to the lobby if everyone leaves while auto-spectate is running.
 Default: False
   * `!settings autoSpecAllowPlayers <true/false>`
 Whether or not players/clients can use the !autospec command